Siranjeevi619/Siranjeevi619/README.md

 ### 💬 **Let's Collaborate:**

-If you're looking for a MERN stack developer, or just want to connect and discuss technology, feel free to reach out to me!
+If you're looking for a **MERN stack** developer, or just want to connect and discuss technology, feel free to reach out to me!
+Let's build something great together. 🚀

 ---

 ### ⚡ **Fun Fact:**
 I’m constantly learning new things and optimizing my coding workflows.
-My current focus is on **cloud technologies** and **DevOps**! ☁️
+My current focus is on **DevOps** and **Data Structures & Algorithms (DSA)**! ☁️

 ---